UniversalDependencies/docs/_bg-pos/ADV.md

 some languages (e.g. Bulgarian) but they are treated as adverbs in the universal tagging scheme.
 In particular, _adverbial ordinal numerals_ ([bg] _първо_ / _parvo_ "for the first time") are tagged `ADV`.
-The mapped tags present the neuter singular indefinite forms of the ordinal numerals: Monsi.
+The mapped tags present the neuter singular indefinite forms of the ordinal numerals: `Monsi`.
 In this way there will be ambiguity with the class of [adjectives] (ADJ).

-Another adverbial numeral that goes under `ADV` is Md:
+Another adverbial numeral that goes under `ADV` is Md#:

 ### Examples

 - _много_ / _mnogo_ "very"
 - _малко_ /_malko_ "little"

+Note that the symbol `#', used in the Universal POS section indicates a holder for arbitrary number of features, suppressed in the respective tag as irrelevant in the BulTreeBank tagset, when mapped to the Universal one.